Muon in Associative Memory Learning: Training Dynamics and Scaling Laws: Experiments

 \subsection{Language model pre-training}

 \paragraph{Settings.} To verify optimization scaling laws in realistic language modeling settings, we conduct extensive pre-training experiments using the LLaMA architecture~\citep{touvron2023llama}.
-We utilize a model configuration with approximately 100M parameters, trained on a dataset of 10B tokens.
-By maintaining a constant batch size for both SGD and Muon, the total number of optimization steps scales linearly with the data budget.
-For each budget, we perform a learning rate sweep and report the optimal validation loss.
-We fit the resulting scaling curves to the power-law form $\cL(D) = \cL^* + a D^{-\gamma}$, where $\cL^*$ denotes the irreducible risk and $\cL(D)-\cL^*$ represents the excess risk.

-\paragraph{Results.} Figure~\ref{fig: scaling_law} illustrates the data scaling laws for SGD and Muon.
+We utilize a model configuration with approximately 100M parameters, trained on a 10B-token corpus with a constant learning rate, batch size 512, and sequence length 2048.
+By maintaining a fixed batch size for both SGD and Muon, the total number of training steps scales linearly with the data budget.
+For each budget, we sweep learning rates over $\{0.000125, 0.00025, 0.0005, 0.001, 0.002, 0.004, 0.008\}$ and report the optimal validation loss.
+We fit the resulting data scaling curves to the power-law form $\cL(D) = \cL^* + a D^{-\gamma}$, where $\cL^*$ denotes the irreducible risk and $\cL(D)-\cL^*$ represents the excess risk. \paragraph{Results.} Figure~\ref{fig: scaling_law} illustrates the data scaling laws for SGD and Muon.
 Aligned with our theoretical findings from linear associative memory learning (Theorem~\ref{thm: scaling_law_for_GD} and Theorem~\ref{thm: scaling_law_for_Muon}), we observe a distinct power-law decay in the optimal excess risk with respect to the data budget.
 Crucially, Muon exhibits a steeper scaling slope (faster scaling rate) compared to SGD.
 This confirms that the data efficiency advantage of Muon generalizes beyond the simplified linear softmax associative memory learning regime and holds robustly in LLM pre-training.